metabaRfactory/metabaR/README.md

 ## Installation

-`metabaR` can be installed from github with:
+`metabaR` can be installed from GitHub with:

 ``` r
 install.packages("devtools")